-As of December 28, 1996, \$75,566,000 of the Corporation's cash equivalents were invested in a repurchase agreement with Thermo Electron.
+As of January 3, 1998, \$62,550,000 of the Corporation's cash equivalents were invested in a repurchase agreement with Thermo Electron.
 Under this agreement, the Corporation in effect lends excess cash to Thermo Electron, which Thermo Electron collateralizes with investments principally consisting of corporate notes, U.S. government agency securities, money market funds, commercial paper and other marketable securities, in the amount of at least 103% of such obligation.
-The Corporation's funds subject to the repurchase agreement are readily convertible into cash by the Corporation and have a maturity of three months or less.
+The Corporation's funds subject to the repurchase agreement are readily convertible into cash by the Corporation.
 The repurchase agreement earns a rate based on the 90-day Commercial Paper Composite Rate plus 25 basis points, set at the beginning of each quarter.